theodoreleebrant/YARC-windows/README.md

 A S D F
 Z X C V
 ```
-If any of the games do not have instruction, play aruond with the above keys!
+If any of the games do not have instruction, play around with the above keys!